Call for Chapters on General Education in Higher Education

 This edited book seeks to collect campus narratives from a wide array of institutional types and topic domains to facilitate, guide, and support those seeking to improve general education and align it with the evolving needs of their students.
 Authors will be asked to produce a chapter that is built upon a foundation within the relevant literature and chronicles the practices, strategies, and/or approaches that have been successfully implemented on their campus(es).
 Chapters will be between 15 to 25 pages in length, adhere to APA (7th edition) guidelines, and contain sufficient detail to enable readers to replicate the described practices within their own context.

 Those interested in authoring a chapter for this book are first invited to submit a brief description of their chapter idea (200 words or less) by December 1, 2023.
-By January 12, 2024, accepted authors will be invited to submit a full proposal.
-Authors will then have one month to produce a full, two-page proposal.
-Full proposals will be due on February 16, 2024.
+By February 16, 2024, accepted authors will be invited to submit a full proposal.
+Authors will then have one month to produce a full, three-page proposal.
+Full proposals will be due on March 18, 2024.
 Full details regarding the proposal process and broader timelines can be found below.

 General education reform touches on a broad array of units, topics, and issues, and this book invites chapter proposals on the entirety of the landscape that is general education reform, administration, participation, and assessment.
 Invited topic areas include, but are not limited to, the following: